marcjnn/rick-and-morty-browser/README.md

-# Evaluación final - modulo 3 - React
+# Rick & Morty - a SPA created with React

 I created this project during [Adalab Bootcamp](https://adalab.es/), at the end of React module.